Marvin Emnes: Ravenna

 On 31 March 2021, more than three years after he last played a competitive game, he signed with Italian third-tier Serie C club Ravenna until the end of the 2020–21 season, with the club last in the standings at the time with 7 games remaining in the season.
 The club was relegated to amateur fourth-tier Serie D at the end of the season, making Emnes a free agent.

 International career

 Born in the Netherlands, Emnes is of Surinamese descent.
 After previously represented Netherlands U16 in 2003, Emnes was part of the Netherlands under-17 squad that reached third place at the 2005 FIFA U-17 World Championship two years later.
 He scored two goals in the tournament.

 In March 2006, Emnes was called up to the Netherlands U19 squad for the first time.
 He made his only Netherlands U19 debut, which came against France U19 on 29 March 2006.
 Two months later, Emnes was called up to the U21 squad for the Toulon Tournament, where they finished as runner up.
-In May 2008, he was considered to be included in the squad ahead of the for the 2008 Summer Olympics in Beijing, but did not make the final cut.
+In May 2008, he was considered to be included in the squad for the 2008 Summer Olympics in Beijing, but did not make the final cut.

 Emnes also made three appearances for the Netherlands under-21 side between 2007 and 2009.